biancaasan/Tema2/README.md

 ## Alerts

-When an Exceptions occurs will be displayed an alert box which contains a message about the reason of the alert occurance.
+When an exception occurs will be displayed an alert box which contains a message about the reason of the alert occurance.

 ![](/src/main/resources/images/error.png)

+## What I have learned

+After this project I have learned how to work with JavaFX using MVC architecture and how to work with OpenWeatherMapApi.